-Referrals for support coordination services are only made from OCDD through the Medicaid data contractor.
-The applicant must be interviewed to obtain the required demographic information, preferably face-to-face in the applicant's home, within three working days of receipt of the FOC form.
+Referrals for support coordination services are only made from the Office for Citizens with Developmental Disabilities (OCDD) through the Medicaid data contractor.
+The applicant must be interviewed to obtain the required demographic information, preferably face-to-face in the applicant's home, within three working days of receipt of the Freedom of Choice (FOC) form.

 The plan of care (POC) process begins with an initial face-to-face meeting in the beneficiary's home.
 The support coordinator requests and gathers medical, social, educational and psychological documentation necessary to complete the POC.
-The local LGE will transfer eligibility documents with the transfer of records to the support coordination agency.
-Prior authorization (PA) to cover services from the beginning date of the POC will be issued upon approval of the POC.
+The LGE will transfer eligibility documents with the transfer of records to the support coordination agency.
+Prior authorization to cover services from the beginning date of the POC will be issued upon approval of the POC.